What is an MB-PhD?

 Once you have submitted your application form, we will email you with an acknowledgement.

 We will review your application after the application deadline and once we’ve received all your supporting documents.
+If you are shortlised, you will be invited to attend an interview.
 If successful at interview, we will also share your application with a nominated supervisor(s) to review.

 We will email you if you are invited to interview.

-Interviews take place at the Oglesby Cancer Research Building in Withington in early March 2024.
+Interviews will take place at the Oglesby Cancer Research Building in Withington in Spring 2025.

 Applying to intercalate

-For permission to intercalate, you must fill in the electronic online Permission to Intercalate form by 11 December 2023 (we may be able to consider late applications to intercalate in exceptional circumstances).
+UoM MBChB students must complete an intercalation Expression of Interest form by Friday 24th January 2025 (we may be able to consider late applications to intercalate in exceptional circumstances).
 This form is available on 1MedForms via the following link: https://www.onemedforms.manchester.ac.uk/

-St Andrews-Manchester pathway students can contact mcrctraining@manchester.ac.uk for guidance.
+University of St Andrews Manchester pathway students can contact mcrctraining@manchester.ac.uk for guidance.

 The PhD component of the MB-PhD studentship is usually funded for three years, or four years in exceptional circumstances with prior agreement of MB-PhD Committee and supervisory team.